february-king/february-king/README.md

 ### 👋 Hi, I'm Manish Chaudhary

 🎓 I'm a final-year Data Science student passionate about building intelligent systems that solve real-world problems.
-🔬 Currently working on NLP and FinTech projects, especially around document summarization, risk modeling, and AI applications in law and finance.
+🔬 Currently working on NLP and Algorithmic Trading projects, especially around document summarization, risk modeling, and AI applications in law and finance.
 🧠 Strong believer in fundamentals — combining Python and Math for meaningful AI.

 ---